31 Must-Know Words to Talk About Your Family in Russian

-Family is likely one of the most important things in your life, so it’s only natural that you’ll want to talk about your loved ones from time to time.
+Family is one of the most important things in many of our lives, so it’s only natural that you’ll want to talk about your loved ones from time to time.

 And if you’ve decided to study Russian, you might’ve already picked up a few family-related words to lace into conversations.
 But you might only know the tip of the iceberg!